Anthony Davis (composer): Biography

 He began working on the music for the opera The Central Park Five in 2014.
 An early version, titled Five, was performed in Newark, New Jersey in 2016 by the Trilogy Company.
 The librettist for both the early and final versions was playwright Richard Wesley.
-The Central Park Five premiered on June 15, 2019 in a production by the Long Beach Opera Company in San Pedro, California.
+The Central Park Five premiered on June 15, 2019, in a production by the Long Beach Opera Company in San Pedro, California.
 In 2020 the work won him the Pulitzer Prize for Music.
 He is the third UCSD professor in the university's 60-year history to win a Pulitzer.
-He commented, "it’s also very exciting for me that you can create political work that has an impact and speak to issues in our society.
-I’ve done my career creating political works, and I never thought I would ever get a Pulitzer."
+He commented, "it's also very exciting for me that you can create political work that has an impact and speaks to issues in our society.
+I've done my career creating political works, and I never thought I would ever get a Pulitzer."
 He learned that he had won the prize while in a Zoom meeting with music faculty colleagues, so they all heard the phone call; one of them later commented "Best Zoombomb ever!"

-In 2022, the Detroit Opera staged a production of X, The Life and Times of Malcolm X, directed by Robert O'Hara, with plans to travel to Chicago, Seattle, and the Metropolitan Opera in New York City in Fall 2023.
+In 2022, the Detroit Opera staged a production of X, The Life and Times of Malcolm X, directed by Robert O'Hara.
+This was followed by the Metropolitan Opera's production of the same opera in Fall 2023, which received significant critical acclaim in sources such as The New York Times, San Francisco Classical Voice and Smithsonian Magazine.

+In 2023, he composed the opening fanfare "If a Fish Kept His Mouth Shut, He Wouldn't Get Caught!" for the Bandshell's 100th anniversary, commissioned by the Naumburg Orchestral Concerts, and performed in the Naumburg Bandshell, Central Park, in the summer series.

+Since 2024 he has been composing an opera based on the children's book Pancho Rabbit and the Coyote by Duncan Tonatiuh.

+Davis's first wife was the science fiction writer Deborah Atherton (1951-2014), and their son, Timothy (born c.
+1980), is a science fiction writer living in New York City.
+In 1994 Anthony Davis married his second wife, the opera singer Cynthia Aaronson-Davis, and the two had a son named Jonah (born c.
+1997), who was a professional baseball player.